autofac/Documentation/docs/integration/webapi.rst

 You may notice that if you use the standard Web API filters that you can't use ``InstancePerRequest`` dependencies.

 Unlike the filter provider in :doc:`MVC <mvc>`, the one in Web API does not allow you to specify that the filter instances should not be cached.
 This means that **all filter attributes in Web API are effectively singleton instances that exist for the entire lifetime of the application.**

 If you are trying to get per-request dependencies in a filter, you'll find that will only work if you use the Autofac filter interfaces.
 Using the standard Web API filters, the dependencies will be injected once - the first time the filter is resolved - and never again.

+The singleton nature of the existing Web API filter attributes is why we need our own filter interfaces.

-**If you are unable to use the Autofac interfaces and you need per-request or instance-per-dependency services in your filters, you must use service location.** Luckily, Web API makes getting the current request scope very easy - it comes right along with the ``HttpRequestMessage``.
+**If you are unable to use the Autofac interfaces and you need per-request or instance-per-dependency services in your filters, you must use service location.**
+Luckily, Web API makes getting the current request scope very easy - it comes right along with the ``HttpRequestMessage``.

 Here's an example of a filter that uses service location with the Web API ``IDependencyScope`` to get per-request dependencies: